Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 #### Create SchemaRegistryClient

-Once you have the Azure resource credentials and the Event Hubs namespace hostname, you can create the [SchemaRegistryClient][schema_registry_client]:
+Once you have the Azure resource credentials and the Event Hubs namespace hostname, you can create the [SchemaRegistryClient][schema_registry_client].
+You'll also need the [Azure.Identity][azure_identity] package to create the credential.

 ```C# Snippet:CreateSchemaRegistryClient
 string connectionString = "<connection_string>";